 BONUS TIP: TELL ALL OF YOUR VANITY SECRETS TO YOUR PHOTOGRAPHER BEFORE THE SHOOT

 Part of recruiting a headshots photographer is to see how comfortable you feel around them, and the reason I’m telling you to do this is that you wanna be in a place where you feel comfortable being vulnerable with your headshots photographer.
 If you don’t feel like you can open up properly to your headshots photographer about all of the things that make you feel less than 100% confident, you probably haven’t booked the right headshot photographer.

 Being really open and honest with your headshots photographer well in advance of shoot day about the things that you have hangups about when it comes to your physical appearance will give your headshots photographer plenty of time to plan around all of your little self-confidence triggers.
 The very act of sharing your posing weaknesses and physical hangups with your headshots photographer is gonna feel like a weight has lifted off your shoulders.
 So, doing this in advance of shoot day is already gonna make you feel a lot more prepared.

 MAX OUT YOUR HEADSHOTS

 In this episode of Mwah TV I mentioned my FREE checklist that helps you get the best return on your headshots investment.
 Enter your email address here and I’ll send you your free copy.

 Print this out and fill it in as you update your headshots to get the MOST return on your headshots investment.

-You can head directly to the Business Headshots Gallery to see more of my clients’ results and get ideas for how you would like to shoot with me for yourself.
-GALLERIES
+You can head to the Gallery to see more of my clients’ results.
+Get ideas for how you would like to shoot with me for yourself.